talhavawda/student-lab-sectioning/ifs-solver/Readme.md

             within 4 seconds.
 The solution kept finding other solutions for the remaining 56 seconds, but returned the BEST solution at the end.
 The BEST solution wasn't a very big improvement on the first solution, and the quality of the solutions seemed to have decreased over time.
+            - Further changed StopWhenComplete to true and Timeout to 300
             - SEE src/main/resources/Readme.md for info about the configuration file I'm using for the solver
+         - Upon relooking at the raw input data files given by UKZN, I noticed that in the "Final Practical allocations Semester 1 2020 Overall" file (also containing the scheduled practical timetables but for both campuses), I have noticed that it includes additional courses that were not included in the  Wvl/pmb" sem1 2020 table" files.
+So I need to go remodify the Courses.xlsx input file for the 2020-Sem1-CAES-Wvl problem instance

 Todo: CHECK LOG FILE OF RUN AND CHANGE CONFIG FILE TO STOP EXECUTION SOONER
 Todo: MAKE CHANGES AND RESOLVE - try out different termination conditions
 Todo: Try out different heuristics. (modify config file)